classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/google-places.md

 ---

+## How to Enable Google Places Autocomplete & Directions

-To enable it, you first need to create a Google Developer Account from **[Google Developer Console](https://console.cloud.google.com/)**.
+To enable this feature, first create a Google Developer Account at **[Google Developer Console](https://console.cloud.google.com/)**.

-After login on Google Developer Console, follow below steps-
+After logging in to the Google Developer Console, follow these steps:

-1. You need to enter your billing info such as Credit/Debit card.
+1. Enter your billing information (Credit/Debit card) to activate Google Maps Platform services.

 ---